Nehs6xy3hgdguzjs/Awesome-Video-Reasoning/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-> A curated list of papers and resources focused on video reasoning capabilities of AI models.
+> This repository **only includes works on reasoning with video models**.
+In general, we do **not** list works on language models or general multi-modal language models.

 ## Papers